-Ready to work with us?
-Have any questions?As a grower you know that the threat of disease in potato storage is real.
+As a grower you know that the threat of disease in potato storage is real.
 Your spuds can look healthy going in, but some signs of disease are not apparent to the naked eye.
 Or, signs of decay and rot may be missed.
 Threatening spores can lurk within your storage facility, waiting for ripe conditions for taking hold on your precious spuds.
 Moisture within storage can facilitate the breeding of disease.
 It is truly the enemy in storage.

 Combating Disease in Storage is Critical in Protecting your Potatoes